Occupational & Physical Therapy for Arthritis

 - Use proper body mechanics to get in and out of a car, chair or tub, as well as for lifting objects.

 - Use your strongest joints and muscles to reduce the stress on smaller joints.
 For example, carry a purse or briefcase with a shoulder strap rather than in your hand.

 - Distribute pressure to minimize stress on any one joint.
 Lift dishes with both palms rather than with your fingers, and carry heavy loads in your arms instead of with your hands.

-- If your hands are affected by arthritis, avoid tight gripping, pinching, squeezing, and twisting.
-Ways to accomplish the same tasks with alternate methods or tools can usually be found.
+- Find ways to avoid tight gripping, pinching, squeezing, and twisting if your hands are affected by arthritis.
+You can accomplish the same tasks with alternate methods or tools.